 Intent Signals Based on Third-Party Data

-- Data aggregation platforms: They gather information across different websites, social networks, and public databases to enrich intent signals.
+- Data aggregation platforms pull from websites, social networks, and public databases to build richer intent profiles.

 Why Is Third-Party Data Important?